ahlstromvij/REMINDER_project/README.md

 Using 2018 survey data from seven European countries (Germany, Hungary, Poland, Romania, Spain, Sweden, UK) that, unusually, includes knowledge questions about both general politics as well as about EU immigration (N = 10,749), we combine several approaches to test the core expectations of the generalist assumption:

-- First, exploratory and confirmatory factor analyses suggest that the two sets of questions are plausibly unidimensional.
+- First, exploratory and confirmatory factor analyses suggest that the combined set of questions is plausibly unidimensional.
 - Second, after constructing Item Response Theory (IRT) knowledge scales from the items, we demonstrate how both scales display similar associations with key respondent features -- gender, age, and education -- known to be correlated with political knowledge, and also with two reference sets containing established measures of general political knowledge from BES and ANES, including when broken down by country.
 - Finally, we show that the estimated marginal mean level of political as well as immigration knowledge by aforementioned respondent features exhibit similar patterns with independent scales measuring knowledge on public health and climate change, suggesting that the evidence from the previous steps was not an artifact of immigration knowledge being a unique case.